vizorvr/patches/README.md

   plots, text and vectors.
 * Sequencing: Stop playback.
 * Video: Player.

+Ways to structure logic or store state:

+* Create infinitely nested sub-graphs or loops.
+* Create named in- and output proxies in a graph to have them automatically reflected as a slot on the parent node of the graph the proxy is in.
+* Create named registers to store values of any supported data type between graph updates as state storage or feedback loops.

 Created sequences can be im- and exported as human (or machine) readable JSON files, which can be embedded into any context the user may desire with the included stand-alone player or simulated in a bare core